Training your puppy to walk on a lead is a vital part of their education, but it can take some puppies a while to get used to this new experience.

 For example, by the time your puppy is three months old, you can walk them for 15 minutes, and by the time they’re four months old, you can walk them for 20 minutes.

 You may want to split this into two shorter sessions.
-This is a rough guide, and can vary depending on your puppy’s breed and energy levels and it doesn't include free play time.
+This is a rough guide, and can vary depending on your puppy’s breed and energy levels, and it doesn't include free play time.

 How to train your puppy to walk on a lead

 Follow Louise’s step-by-step training plan to start your puppy walking on a lead.

-Before you start each training session, Louise recommends making sure your puppy isn’t tired or hungry.
+Before each training session, Louise recommends making sure your puppy isn’t tired or hungry.
 If they get a burst of the zoomies, wait until they’re calm and then begin.

 Step 1